PhilipSchmid/echo-app/README.md

   - Returns the same JSON message over a TLS-encrypted HTTP/3 over QUIC connection.
 - **TCP Listener**: Serves the same JSON message over a TCP connection (minus the request headers).
 - **gRPC Listener**: Provides the same information using gRPC (minus the request headers).
+- **Prometheus Metrics**: Exposes metrics about the listeners/endpoints.

 ## Configuration Options